FunnelEnvy/Cloudflare-Worker-Template/dom-manipulation/README.md

     }
 })
 ```
-The code above searches the HTML returned from a request for any image elements and will replace the `src` attribute of the element.
+Searches for any image elements in the request and replaces the `src` attribute of the element.

 ## Changing Element Text